 What is crosstalk in high speed PCB designing?

-Crosstalk is the unintentional electromagnetic coupling between traces on a PCB.
+Crosstalk is the unintentional electromagnetic coupling between traces on a Printed Circuit Board.
 This coupling can cause the signal pulses of one trace to overpower the signal of the other trace even though they are not physically touching each other.
 This can happen when the spacing between parallel traces is tight.
 Even though the traces may be maintaining the minimum spacing for manufacturing purposes, it may not be enough for electromagnetic purposes.

 Consider two traces running parallel to each other.
 If the signal in one trace has more amplitude than the other, it could aggressively influence the other trace.
 The signal in the “victim” trace will then begin to mimic the characteristics of the aggressor trace instead of conducting its own signal.
 When this happens, you have crosstalk.